Russia-Ukraine War: What to know on Russia's war in Ukraine

-On Day 11 of Russia’s war on Ukraine, Russian troops shelled encircled cities and a pro-Russian official said safe-passage corridors would open again for residents of the besieged port city of Mariupol.
+A third round of talks between Russian and Ukrainian leaders was planned for Monday.

-The number of Ukrainians forced from their country grew to 1.4 million and the Kremlin’s rhetoric grew, with Russian President Vladimir Putin warning that Ukrainian statehood is in jeopardy.
-He likened the West’s sanctions on Russia to “declaring war.”
+More than 1.5 million Ukrainians had been forced from the country.
+Ukrainian President Volodymyr Zelenskyy urged his people to keep resisting, and Ukraine’s foreign minister said more than 20,000 people from 52 countries had volunteered to fight in Ukraine’s newly created international legion.

-Here’s a look at key things to know about the conflict Sunday:
+Russian President Vladimir Putin likened the West’s sanctions on Russia to “declaring war.”

 People are also reading…